naknik314/portfolio/README.md

 # My Portfolio

-Here is my website with HTML, CSS, JS and PHP code.
+Here is my website with HTML, CSS and JS code.